 Let’s Learn about the different parts of Medicare and how each covers specific services:

-Medicare Part B – Part B is optional, and you may want to opt out if you still have health insurance through an employer, your spouse, etc. Part B is your outpatient coverage, and it covers a portion of doctors’ services, outpatient care, medical equipment, outpatient procedures, rehabilitation therapy, lab tests, mental health services, ambulance services and preventive services.
+Part B is optional, and you may want to opt out if you still have health insurance through an employer, your spouse, etc. Part B is your outpatient coverage, and it covers a portion of doctors’ services, outpatient care, medical equipment, outpatient procedures, rehabilitation therapy, lab tests, mental health services, ambulance services, and preventive services.

 The standard Part B monthly premium amount is $134 (or higher depending on your income).
 However, some people who get Social Security benefits may pay less than this amount ($130 on average).